 Italy’s 20 regions all produce outstanding terroir-driven wines, so you really can’t go wrong wherever you end up visiting.
-Below are just a few places where I’ve had great wine experiences and can personally recommend.
+Below are just a few places I’d like to highlight and personally recommend.

 Northern Italy Wine Regions

 Central Italy Wine Regions

 - Emilia Romagna

 - Le Marche

 Piedmont, in Italy’s northwest doesn’t get the tourism recognition it deserves.
 Partially because it’s not on the central train line, and partially because the foggy weather isn’t as ideal as sunny Tuscany or Southern Italy.
 This makes visiting Piedmont that much better.
 While some larger producers are set up for tourism, the majority are still small family owned vineyards that welcome you into their homes to taste and learn about their wines at their kitchen table or rustic, ancient cellar.
 Honestly, the wines are often so good that any fancy decor would just be a distraction and a waste.
 Piedmont is one of the few places where I was so over-whelmed by the wines that I ignored the surroundings and truly became enveloped in the taste and aromas of my glass.